 5. In this context, a form of compensation given to executives, managers, and sometimes other employees to reward them for increasing their company's stock price.
-By backdating the options, managers were able to profit from their stock options, although stock prices declined (or did not rise very much). article.cfm?articleid=585&CFID=4138806&CFTOKEN=88010645 When managers found that they could not easily manipulate earnings forecasts (and hence stock prices, as we learned in Chapter 7 "Rational Expectations, Efficient Markets, and the Valuation of Corporate Equities"), for example, they began to backdate stock options to enrich themselves at the expense of stockholders and other corporate stakeholders.
+By backdating the options, managers were able to profit from their stock options, although stock prices declined (or did not rise very much).
 What is the precise nature of this great asymmetric evil?
 Turns out this devil, this Cerberus, has three heads: adverse selection, moral hazard, and the principal-agent problem.
 Let's lop off each head in turn.